fishyfriend/tmx/README.md

 [Tiled][tiled].

 The library aims for broad coverage of Tiled's [TMX file formats][tmx].
-It provides an imperative context for loading TMX data files, a collection of immutable types correponding to TMX data structures, and a suite of functions for working with them.
+It provides an imperative context for loading TMX data files and a collection of immutable types correponding to TMX data structures.

-`tmx` emulates the semantics of TMX structures as they exist in the Tiled desktop application, including proper application of [custom property][properties] inheritance and [object templates][templates].
+`tmx` emulates the semantics of TMX data structures as they exist in the Tiled desktop application, including proper application of [custom property][properties] inheritance and [object templates][templates].
 This allows the attributes of game resources in OCaml to match exactly what is observed in